Piolintech123/WRO2025-Piolintech/README.md

 ![093d809c-2b79-41a6-b265-3d8f717025d3](https://github.com/user-attachments/assets/9c9b904c-fd6e-4afe-8a02-837a716e416e)
-# Piolín Tech — WRO Future Engineers 2026
+# Piolín Tech — WRO Future Engineers 2025

 ## Introduction
 We are **Piolín Tech**, Panamanian robotics team competing in the **2025 WRO Future Engineers** category.
-This is our second year in this category, and we are proud to present our kid, Piolin: a fully autonomous vehicle controlled by a LEGO **EV3** brick, programmed using **Python** and **LEGO Mindstorms**.
+This is our first year in this category, and we are proud to present our kid, Piolin: a fully autonomous vehicle controlled by a LEGO **EV3** brick, programmed using **Python** and **LEGO Mindstorms**.
 This repository documents our entire journey, including development, testing, and final results.

 ---